MiSTer-devel/Atari800_MiSTer/README.md

 If a title does not load, you may want to try to switch the loader location in Atari memory (Standard - it sits at 0x700, Stack - it is located at the bottom of the stack area at 0x100).

 ### Classic Atari 800 mode
 When selecting OS-B in the Machine/BIOS menu option, the core works in the classic Atari 800 mode (reset required to take effect), and different memory layouts are available / activated.
-Note that the 52KB memory layout is not compatible with the stock 800 OS-A/B system, it freezes the boot process.
+Note that the 52KB memory layout is not compatible with the core built-in 800 OS-A/B system, it freezes the boot process.
 This is not a core bug, but an Atari 800 legacy.
+To remedy this you have to use / load the genuine OS-A/B rom file.

+### Cartridges
+With the newer version of the core the database of supported cartridge types have been extended and the ability to "stack" cartridges have been added.
+The stacking is only working or is useful when the first cartridge is a pass-thru type, these are the different kinds of Sparta DOS X cartridges.
+Moreover, now the selected distributions of SDX provided by the Sparta DOS X project are supported, you can use the rom files for Ultimate 1MB or Super Cart directly with the core.
+When stacking the size of both cartridges is limited to 1MB (this is only partly checked) when normally cartridges up to 2MB in size are supported.
+This, however, is not an actual limitation as all SDX releases are under 1MB and so are any useful to stack programming language cartridges, like MAC/65 or Action!.
+In the classic 800 mode, see above, the stacked cartridge slot doubles as the right cartridge slot of Atari 800 and the actual stacking for SDX is not supported.

 ### Differences from original version
 * Joystick/Paddle mode switched by joystick.
 Press **Paddle1/2** to switch to paddle mode (analog X/Y).
 Press **Fire** to switch to joystick mode (digital X/Y).